Maxy1128/GraphRAG-Project/README.md

 - Claim Extraction: `extract_claims.txt`
 - Community Reports: `community_report_text.txt`

-**Note**: These file names are specific to GraphRAG 2.0.
+**Note**: These file names are specific to GraphRAG 2.0.0.
 Earlier versions may use different names.

 Refer to the [Manual Tuning documentation](https://microsoft.github.io/graphrag/prompt_tuning/manual_prompt_tuning/) for token details and customization.

+The default prompts are under prompt/.

 ### Step 5: Run the Indexing Pipeline
 Execute the indexing pipeline: